andresebr/kumodd/README.md

     Later use of kumodd will not prompt for login details again until the token expires or the generated file is deleted.

-    To force kumodd to not use a local web browser, invoke it with the `--noauth_local_webserver` option:
+    To force kumodd to ignore a local web browser, and instead print the URL, invoke it with the `--noauth_local_webserver` option:
     ```
     python3 kumodd.py --noauth_local_webserver -l all
     ```